Erhua

 In some publications, particularly those on Chinese linguistics, the 儿; 兒 in terms with erhua is written with a smaller size to distinguish its non-syllabic nature.
 This also distinguishes it from the same character being used as a noun meaning 'son'.
 This practice may have been introduced by Yuen Ren Chao.
-The small-sized characters have been proposed to Unicode and provisionally assigned by Unicode in 2024.
+The small-sized simplified and traditional forms of the character were added to Unicode in version 17.0, and are encoded as and in the Ideographic Symbols and Punctuation block.

 Standard rules

 The basic rules controlling the surface pronunciation of erhua are as follows: